Cash To Close And Seasoned Funds For Closing Mortgage Guidelines

 Under the view of lenders, large deposits are deposits that are equal to or greater than 10% of the monthly gross household income of the borrower.

 - Large deposits need to be sourced to be able to be used for cash to close and seasoned funds for closing

 - Those who are planning on buying a home in the near future, deposit any and all unsourced funds and cash as soon as possible and let those funds season 60 days in the bank account

 So sourcing those deposits will not become an issue when you are ready to apply for a mortgage loan.

 Gift Funds As Cash To Close And Seasoned Funds For Closing

-Gift Funds is not viewed favorably by lenders as well as well as the Automated Underwriting Systems.
-Many times, DU/LP AUS will get you a referred/eligible per DU FINDINGS and LP FINDINGS with gift funds for down payment where if you remove the gift funds and say it is the borrower’s own funds, it will render an approve/eligible.
-Gift Funds can be used for down payment and closing costs.
+Gift Funds are not viewed favorably by lenders as well as the Automated Underwriting Systems.
+Many times, DU/LP AUS will get you a referred/eligible per DU FINDINGS and LP FINDINGS with gift funds for the down payment.
+However, if gift funds are removed and say it is the borrower’s own funds, it will render an approve/eligible.
+Gift Funds can be used for the down payment and closing costs.
 Gift Funds cannot be used for reserves.
-Reserves needs to be borrowers own funds.
+Reserves need to be borrower’s own funds.